 In this article, we discuss the link between dopamine and ADHD.
 We also cover other effects of low dopamine levels and treatment options for ADHD.

 Multiple factors are likely to contribute to ADHD.
-According to the National Institute of Mental Health, risk factors for ADHD may include:
+According to the

 - genetics and family history of ADHD